Sparta title header

 divider

-Under Sources you will find additional suggestions for both fiction and non-fiction books, including selected ancient and modern sources.
+Under Sources you will find additional suggestions for both fiction and nonfiction books, including selected ancient and modern sources.

 backhomenext

-Contents of this web site are copyrighted. ©1993-2011 Helena P. Schrader.
+Contents of this web site are copyrighted. ©1993-2012 Helena P. Schrader.
 To use the material

 of this site, please contact Helena Schrader.
 If you experience any problems with this site,